krepost/dht22/README.md

 ## Implementation

-The module reads data from the sensor at regular intervals and keeps track of the most recently successfully read sensor data.
-A user can access that state through a character device mounted at `/dev/dht22`.

-We use a timer to trigger regular reads from the sensor.
+The module reads data from the sensor when the user opens the `/dev/dht22` device.
+To have the device accessible by regular users, one must add the udev rules file `99-dht22.rules` to the directory `/etc/udev/rules.d/`.

+Since the sensor, as per the datasheet, can only be read once every two seconds the kernel module returns -EBUSY if the user attempts to read the sensor too soon.
+If the sensor read fails for some reason—usually due to the checksum validation not passing—the kernel module returns -EIO.

+A succesul read from the `/dev/dht22` device returns three comma-separated
+numbers: the timestamp of the most recent successful sensor read, the relative humidity as a percentage, and the temperature in degrees Celcius.

 The protocol for starting a sensor read is to first pull the GPIO pin low for at least 1ms and then pull the pin high and wait for the sensor to respond with an 80µs low pulse followed by an 80µs high pulse.
 After that initial response, the sensor sends 40 pulses whose widths encode the actual sensor data.
 The pulses are recorded by an interrupt handler; we simply wait for the read cycle to finish and then process the data that the interrupt handler gathered.

 The interrupt handler triggers on a falling edge (high to low) on the GPIO pin.
-During a sensor read, there are in total 43 falling edges: three during the setup phase and then one for each transmitted bit of information.
+During a sensor read, there are in total 42 falling edges: two during the setup phase and then one for each transmitted bit of information.
 The transmission of each bit starts with the signal going low for 50 µs.
-Then signal goes high for 26 µs when 0 is transmitted;
-signal goes high for 70 µs when 1 is transmitted.
-We count the time between the falling edges and use 105µs as the boundary between reading a 0 and reading a 1.
+Then signal goes high for 26 µs when 0 is transmitted; signal goes high for 70 µs when 1 is transmitted.
+We count the time between the falling edges and use 110µs as the boundary between reading a 0 and reading a 1.
 The threshold is derived from measurements: the long cycles are usually around 125µs while the short cycles vary between 70µs and 95µs.

-Once the read cycle is complete, we check that the right number of bits have been read and that the checksum is correct.
-If those checks pass, we decode the read bits into humidity and temperature readings.

-To return the sensor-data in human-readable form to users, we set up a read-only character device and make it accessible at `/dev/dht22`.
-To have the device accessible by regular users, one must add the udev rules file `99-dht22.rules` to the directory `/etc/udev/rules.d/`.

-Reading from the device returns three comma-separated numbers: the timestamp of the most recent successful sensor read, the relative humidity as a percentage, and the temperature in degrees Celcius.